Dmitrii-Russu/Dmitrii-Russu.github.io/_posts/2026-08-13-transaction-boundary-criterion.md

 categories: [Architecture, Transactions]
 tags: [transactions, spring, jpa, repository-pattern, layered-architecture]
 ---

-# "Grouping SQL Queries" Is Not a Transaction Boundary.
-Here's the Real Criterion

 In short: **a transaction boundary isn't determined by which SQL queries physically execute together, but by which component knows about the business invariant that ties multiple repository calls together.** In data-centric code these two things coincide — which is why the classic examples become confusing the moment a layered architecture appears: the repository stops being the place where business meaning lives, and only the service still knows what must happen — or not happen — as a single unit.

 ## The Intuition Everyone Starts With